InvoxiPlayGames/libxsm3/README.md

 ## What this does

-This library allows an Xbox 360 controller emulator to authenticate with modded consoles (where the controller encryption keys from the keyvault are known) and development kits.
+This library allows an Xbox 360 controller emulator to authenticate with retail consoles.

-## What this DOES NOT do

-This library **can not** complete challenges for any retail console that it does not have pre-existing keys for.
-Yet.

 ## TODO